peter-murray/node-hue-api/docs/lights.md

 ## searchForNew()
-This `searchForNew()` function will initiate a search for new lights by the Hue Bridge.
-It will search for at least 40 seconds
-(but may run longer if lights are found).
+The `searchForNew()` function will initiate a search for new lights by the Hue Bridge.
+It will search for at least 40 seconds (but may run longer if lights are found).
 The search is asynchronous and performed on the bridge.
 To obtain the results from a previous search, use the `getNew()` API function.